While grief is a commonly shared experience, many adults don’t understand how children process death or grieve. These resources will help.

 "That's impossible", said twins Jeremy & Liza after their Mom told them they're all connected by this thing called an Invisible String.

-Everett Anderson's Goodbye is a touching portrait of a little boy who is trying to come to grips with his father's death.
+A touching portrait of a little boy who is trying to come to grips with his father's death.

 In this gentle, moving story, Elfie, a dachshund, and her special boy progress happily through life together.
 One morning Elfie does not wake up.